Introduction

 - Idiopathic Perilymphatic fistulas are treated conservatively by avoiding activities that increase inner ear and intracranial pressure.
 PLFs with a known cause are treated surgically.[15]

-- Orthostatic Hypotension can be improved by increasing water intake, reviewing the medication list, making lifestyle changes, and in some cases adding Midodrine or a mineralocorticoid to the patient's medication regimen.
+- Orthostatic Hypotension can be improved by increasing water intake, reviewing the medication list, making lifestyle changes, and, in some cases, adding Midodrine or a mineralocorticoid to the patient's medication regimen.
 (B3)

 Differential Diagnosis

 As discussed previously, the differential for dizziness is broad, given its varied sensations and causes.
 If a patient is experiencing presyncope or lightheadedness, this may point to a cardiac or autonomic etiology.
 Orthostatic Hypotension is diagnosed when a patient's systolic blood pressure drops by at least 20 mmHg or the diastolic blood pressure drops by at least 10 mmHg upon standing from a sitting or supine position.
-This can result in decreased cerebral perfusion, which then causes symptoms of dizziness.
+This can result in decreased cerebral perfusion, which causes dizziness symptoms.
+In addition to the organic causes discussed already, there are multiple nonorganic causes of dizziness.
+One of the most frequent is medication-induced dizziness.
+While they cannot all be listed and discussed here, a provider should be aware of the common classes, including antihypertensives, antibiotics, diuretics, NSAIDs, antiepileptics, and antidepressants.[19]

 Prognosis